jw3126/Delme/paper/paper.md

 `@set spaceship.captain.name = "Julia"`

 And voila, this returns an updated copy.
 The implementation is based on the lens formalism.
-Lenses are a powerful tool for manipulating immutable data, popular in the haskell community.
+See the introduction of [@AlgebrasAndUpdateStrategies] for some history of lenses.

 # Acknowledgements

 We acknowledge various small contributions in form of issues and pull requests, by various authors.
+I am very grateful to Takafumi Arakaki, who made many outstanding contributions to the package.
 Details can be extracted from the [`github repository`](https://github.com/jw3126/Setfield.jl).

 # References